 I recently joined Carrie Dils for an Office Hours discussion about workflows.
-Once the podcast is live I’ll include a link, but here’s a quick summary of what we discussed.
+Here’s a quick summary of what we discussed.

 I have two starter themes: EA Starter, a heavily-modified, underscores-based theme; and EA Genesis Child, a Genesis child theme.
 Both are structured very similarly.
 EA Starter uses hooks from Theme Hook Alliance to make it more Genesis-like.
 I’d say about half my projects are Genesis-based, and the other half are custom WordPress themes.